uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Require copy forms

-{{ govukInsetText({
+{% insetText %}
-  html: "Your copy form preference should be set to Yes, required.
+Your copy form preference should be set to Yes, required.
 This, together with the copy form setting on each training programme record, will enable PDFs to be created of your applications.
-You might not need to download the PDFs but, as they cannot be created retrospectively, it is better to have them available in case you need to do this later." | markdown
+You might not need to download the PDFs but, as they cannot be created retrospectively, it is better to have them available in case you need to do this later.
-}) }}
+{% endinsetText %}

 {{ appBarChart({
   headers: ["Value", "Providers"],